Tag: england

 ‘I am least insecure about what people…’: Ashwin after becoming top wicket-taker in England Test series | Cricket News – Times of India

-NEW DELHI: India's premier bowler Ravichandran Ashwin strategically adjusted his bowling actions and speeds during the Test series against England, emphasising the importance of experimentation while remaining impervious to external distractions in diverse Indian conditions.Celebrating his 100th Test in Dharamsala, the seasoned off-spinner concluded the five-match series as the leading wicket-taker, claiming an impressive tally of 26 wickets."Throughout the series I have gone to different actions, speeds and releases.
+[ad_1] NEW DELHI: India's premier bowler Ravichandran Ashwin strategically adjusted his bowling actions and speeds during the Test series against England, emphasising the importance of experimentation while remaining impervious to external distractions in diverse Indian conditions.Celebrating his 100th Test in Dharamsala, the seasoned off-spinner concluded the five-match series as the leading wicket-taker, claiming an impressive tally of 26 wickets."Throughout the series I have gone to different actions, speeds and releases.
 India is different, each ground has a challenge.
-I am least bit insecure about what people feel about me," Ashwin said at the post-match presentation.Ashwin, 37, expressed that adopting a mindset focused on incorporating new dimensions into his bowling has proven to be a s...
+I am least bit insecure about what people feel about me," Ashwin said at the post-match presentation.Ashwin, 37, expressed that adopting a mindset focused on incorporating new dimensions into his bowling has proven to ...

 Sports